KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 - Treat containers as hosts that come and go every few minutes.
 In this case your life is miserable because the monitoring system always thinks half of your infrastructure is on fire.

 - Don’t track containers at all.
-You see what happens in the operating system and the app, but everything in the middle is a gap.
-In this case, you should expect a very painful ride if you are unable to identify performance bottlenecks at the Container layer of the stack.
+You see what happens in the operating system and the application layer, but everything in the middle is a gap.
+In this case, you should expect a very painful ride if you are unable to identify performance bottlenecks at the container layer of the stack.

-Instead, we need a new approach where we re-center monitoring around **proactively detecting anomalies for containerized applications** to determine how **performance bottlenecks** on the containers layer of the stack will ripple to the rest of the stack.
+Instead, we need a new approach where we re-center monitoring around **root cause analysis** and **proactively detecting anomalies** to determine how **performance bottlenecks** on the containers layer will ripple to the rest of the stack.

 ###  Designing the Operating Model

-Containers pose interesting challenges for performance monitoring and analysis, requiring new analysis methodologies and tooling.
-Resource-oriented analysis, as is common with systems performance tools, must now account for both hard limits and soft limits, as implemented using cgroups.
+Containers pose interesting challenges for performance monitoring requiring new analysis methodologies and tooling.
+Resource-oriented analysis, as is common with systems performance tools, must now account for both hard and soft limits as implemented using [cgroups](https://en.wikipedia.org/wiki/Cgroups).
 A reverse diagnosis methodology can be applied to identify whether a container is resource constrained, and by which hard or soft resource.
 The interaction between the host and containers can also be examined, and noisy neighbors identified or exonerated.
 This section will walk you through our approach to identify bottlenecks in the host or container configuration, and how to dig deeper into container internals.

 First, Let's walk-through some anti-patterns to start with before diving into best practices of the reverse diagnosis approach:

 #### Performance Analysis: Anti-patterns:
-These are the most common anti-patterns we observed as we work with customers throughout their Containers performance analysis journey:
+These are the most common anti-patterns we observed as we work with customers throughout their containers performance analysis journey:

-**Streetlight method:** This comes from a parable about a drunk man who's looking for his keys under a streetlight and a police officer found him and asked "what are you doing?" and he said "I've lost my keys, I'm looking for them".
+**Streetlight method:** This comes from a parable about a drunk man who's looking for his keys under a streetlight and a police officer found him and asked "what are you doing?", and he said "I've lost my keys, I'm looking for them".
 The police officer asked "Did you lose them under the streetlight?" and the drunk says "No but that's where the light is best".
-We see this quite often in performance analysis, where people tune things at random until the problem goes away.
-You might end up going around in circles and you miss things because there are blind spots.
+We see this quite often in container performance analysis, where people tune things at random until the problem goes away.
+You might end up going around in circles and missing things because there are blind spots.

 **Blame someone-else method:** That is about something that you are not responsible for, and you hypothesize that the problem must be a component owned by different team.
-We've seen this many times where people managing the network are blamed. e.g. either the network must retransmits or there's something wrong with BGP.
+We've seen this many times where people managing the network are blamed. e.g. Either the network must retransmits or there's something wrong with BGP.

 **Traffic light method:** Traffic lights are really easy to interpret, red is bad and green is good.
-Some people like to create these dashboards where they put colors on everything, colors are good for objective metrics such as errors.
-But performance analysis often times rely on subjective metrics like IOPS and latency, which might be good for one person who's running a chat server online and might be different for someone who's running a high frequency trading application.
+Some people like to create these dashboards where they put colors on everything.
+Colors are good for objective metrics such as errors, but performance analysis often times rely on subjective metrics like I/O and latency, which might be good for one person who's running a chat server online and might be different for someone who's running a high frequency trading application.

- #### Performance Analysis: Reverse diagnosis method
+ #### Performance Analysis: Reverse diagnosis methodology

-Now that we have an understanding of anti-patterns, let's talk about the methodology we came up with to identify whether a container is resource constrained, enabling analyzing and tuning containers to be as fast and efficient as possible.
-The methodology is about enumerating the possible outcomes and then working backwards to identify which metrics are needed to diagnose one of these outcomes.
+Now that we have an understanding of the anti-patterns, let's talk about the methodology we came up with to identify whether a container is resource constrained, enabling analysis and tuning containers to be as fast and efficient as possible.
+The methodology is about enumerating the possible outcomes (such as operational metrics or/and user experiences) and then working backwards to identify which internal metrics (such as CPU Throttling Time) and system attributes (such as Physical CPU limited) are needed to diagnose one of these outcomes.

-Containers can rightly be classified as a type of mini-host.
-Just like a regular host, it runs work on behalf of resident software, and that work uses CPU, memory, I/O, and network resources.
+Just like a regular host, a container runs work on behalf of resident software, and that work uses CPU, memory, I/O, and network resources.
 However, containers run inside cgroups which don’t report the exact same metrics you might expect from a host.
-Let's look at the case of identifying CPU performance bottleneck to illustrate the reverse diagnosis methodology using real world example.
+Let's dive deep into the case of container user claiming they have CPU performance issue and identify the root cause for performance bottleneck to illustrate the reverse diagnosis methodology using real world example.

 The key CPU resource metrics exposed in most container platforms are the following